 Visit this page every week during Lent to see new activities and information.

-THIRD WEEK OF LENT
+JESUS CLEARS THE TEMPLE - THIRD WEEK OF LENT

 THE TRANSFIGURATION - SECOND WEEK OF LENT